-Insomnia (the inability to go to sleep or stay asleep) is a serious problem for millions of adults.
+(the inability to go to sleep or stay asleep) is a serious problem for millions of adults.
 Surprisingly, it's a major problem for the insomniac's partner as well: A recent study revealed that partners of insomniacs are just as affected by the disorder as insomniacs themselves.
-What exactly can you do to help your partner to banish those sleepless nights?
+What exactly can you do to get an insomniac to sleep?